 Iceland

 We often recommend that you start a holiday to the region from Reykjavik.
 Our team never tires of a chance to experience the vibrant capital city of Iceland and would be delighted to share its highlights with you.
 We also send many of our customers on the Golden Circle tour – an amazing way to kick off the adventure of a lifetime with a visit to Thingvellir National Park, its geysers and Gullfoss Falls.
-We’re certain that you’ll end up loving Iceland as much as we do.
+We’re certain that you’ll love visiting Iceland as much as we do.

 Jan Mayen